Forest Sounds Meditation for Beginners

 How to Use Forest Sounds Meditation in 6 Beginner Steps

 How to use forest sounds meditation: set up safely, listen on purpose, and return to the sound each time attention wanders.
-A phone timer set for 5 minutes is enough.
+Five minutes is enough; choose a simple cue, such as the end of one ambient track or a small camping lantern placed nearby as your practice marker.

 A 5-Minute Guided Listening Meditation with Ambient Forest Meditation Audio